npondel/ecowitt-relay/README.md

 ## Usage

 1. Add this repository to Home Assistant.
 (Add-on Store > three-dot menu > Repositories)
 2. Install the "Ecowitt Relay" add-on.
+Don't forget to configure in the "configuration" tab.
 3. Set your Ecowitt console to upload to `http://<HA_IP>:5000/weather`.
+Change port if needed.